 Reclamation activities have the same potential for physical impacts to historic properties as operational activities.
 Vibration impacts to historic structures would occur as a result of the use of heavy machinery for earth moving and hauling.
 Changed erosion patterns, inadvertent impacts caused by mine workers, and vandalism or illegal artifact collecting by workers, as well as the potential for physical damage to buried archaeological resources that have not yet been identified or recorded, could all occur during the reclamation phase of the proposed project.
-As explained above for operational activities, each of these impacts would be possible to probable, and would range from negligible to major in magnitude.
-The Proposed Action would result in physical impacts to historic properties during the construction, operations, and reclamation phases of the project.
+As explained above for operational activities, each of these impacts would be possible to probable, and would range from minor to major in magnitude.